Michael Peroutka: 2022 campaign for Attorney General of Maryland

 In February 2022, Peroutka filed to run for Attorney General of Maryland.
 He ran on the slogan "Liberty forever, Mandates never!" and a platform of opposing COVID-19 restrictions, fear of crime and immigration, election integrity, and opposition to abortion.
 Peroutka ran on a platform in which he prioritize what he called "God-given, constitutionally-protected rights" over state and federal laws, specifically those on abortion and same-sex marriage.
 He also pledged to take legal action against Governor Larry Hogan and local health officers for actions they took to slow the spread of COVID-19.
-He won the Republican nomination, defeating Jim Shalleck, a former state and federal prosecutor, in the Republican primary election.
+Peroutka won the Republican primary on July 19, 2022, with 55.0 percent of the vote over his challenger Jim Shalleck.
 Peroutka's victory made him one of several extremist candidates nominated by the Republican Party in 2022.

-Peroutka won the Republican primary on July 19, 2022, with 55.0 percent of the vote over his challenger Jim Shalleck.
 During the general election, he said that he would accept the results of the election if they "appear to be lawful and legal", but supported legal efforts by state delegate and Republican nominee for governor Dan Cox to block the counting of mail-in ballots ahead of Election Day.
 Peroutka was defeated by Democratic U.S. Representative Anthony Brown in the general election on November 8, 2022.
 On November 10, Peroutka said he would not concede the election to Brown, claiming without evidence that "many odd and suspicious incidents were reported by poll watchers, and more reports are being gathered today."

 Support for creationism

-In May 2014, Peroutka, acting on behalf of the Elizabeth Streb Peroutka foundation, a charity he and his brother Stephen established and named after their mother, donated an Allosaurus skeleton to the Creation Museum, a 70,000-square-foot museum in Petersburg, Kentucky, that promotes the disproven young Earth creationist explanation of the origins of the universe put forth in Biblical literalism.
+In May 2014, Peroutka, acting on behalf of the Elizabeth Streb Peroutka foundation, a charity he and his brother Stephen established and named after their mother, donated an Allosaurus skeleton to the Creation Museum, a 70,000-square-foot museum in Petersburg, Kentucky, that promotes the pseudoscientific young Earth creationist explanation of the origins of the universe put forth in Biblical literalism.